tiy-greenville-front-end/overview/fee_reading_list.md

 	Note: Code Complete is all about Software Craftsmanship.
 It deals with how to write code that isn't garbage.
 Treat this as a reference and read the chapters that apply to issues that you're facing on the job.
 I got my first big promotion after applying concepts from just the first nine chapters.

  * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html)

  	SICP is all about abstractions and general problem solving.
-[Why SICP Matters](https://people.eecs.berkeley.edu/~bh/sicp.html)
+One look at this book and you might think "No way am I reading that".
+From Berkely: [Why SICP Matters](https://people.eecs.berkeley.edu/~bh/sicp.html)

  * [The Art of SQL](https://www.amazon.com/Art-SQL-Stephane-Faroult/dp/0596008945)